A Guide To Using Personal Credit Cards For Business Expenses

 Use A Separate Card For Business

-One thing you’ll want to avoid is comingling business and personal expenses.
-A good way to avoid this is to use a separate credit card for your business purchases, even if that card is a personal card.
-This way, you won’t have to go through all your purchases one-by-one on your existing personal card to determine which purchases were business-related and which weren’t.
+No matter how you fund your business, it’s important to avoid commingling business and personal expenses.
+A good way to keep things separate is to use a separate credit card for your business purchases, even if that card is a personal card.
+This way, you won’t have to go through your existing personal card’s purchase history line-by-line to determine which purchases were business-related and which weren’t.

-Keeping your business purchases exclusively confined to one card is helpful in a number of ways.
-If you’re an employee, you’ll be able to report your business expenditures more easily.
-And regardless of whether you’re an employee or the owner of a business, confining your business purchases to one separate card will make dealing with the IRS less painful in the event of an audit.
-If you charge business and personal expenses on the same card, you may have a harder time proving to the IRS that your business charges really were business charges.
+Keeping your business purchases confined exclusively to one card is especially helpful at tax time.
+Limiting your business purchases to one separate card will make dealing with the IRS less painful in the event of an audit.
+If you charge business and personal expenses on the same card, you may have a harder time proving to the IRS that your business charges really were for business purposes.

 Don’t Use Your Debit Card